TN 99 (03-25)

 When using secondary wage evidence, document the steps taken to obtain pay stubs and wage verification company data and why they were unsuccessful on a Report of Contact.
 Additionally:

-• For third-party sources (e.g., NDNH, OCSE, IBIQ, SASRO, iTOPSS), document that the person agrees with the wage information prior to using the evidence.
-Seek other evidence if the person does not agree with the third-party evidence.
+• For third-party sources (e.g., NDNH, OCSS, IBIQ, SASRO, iTOPSS), document that the worker agrees with the wage information prior to using the evidence.
+Seek other evidence if the worker does not agree with the third-party evidence.

-• For secondary sources in which averaging is required to obtain monthly amounts (e.g., OCSE, MEF, W-2s), document the person's allegation concerning the months worked.
-See SI 00820.130C.7. (in this section) for more information on calculating monthly wage amounts when using these queries.
+• For secondary sources in which averaging is required to obtain monthly amounts (e.g., OCSS, MEF, W-2s), document the worker's allegation concerning the months worked.
+For more information on calculating monthly wage amounts when using these queries, see SI 00820.130C.6. in this section.

-• When using a combination of primary and secondary evidence as described in SI 00820.130A.3. in this section, document the combination of primary and secondary evidence that you used to verify the monthly earnings on a Report of Contact.
+• When using a combination of primary and secondary evidence as described in SI 00820.130A.3 in this section, document the combination of primary and secondary evidence that you used to develop and verify the monthly earnings on a Report of Contact.
 For more information on electronic evidence documentation and retention, see GN 00301.286.

 Examples:

-• MEF queries, W-2 and other tax forms that provide annual amounts: Document steps to obtain preferred evidence and allegation of months worked on a Report of Contact or signed statement.
+• MEF queries, W-2 and other tax forms that provide annual amounts: Document steps to obtain higher priority evidence and allegation of months worked on a Report of Contact or signed statement.

-• IBIQ/NDNH/SASRO/OCSE queries that provide quarterly amounts: Document on a Report of Contact or signed statement steps taken to obtain preferred evidence, the person's acceptance of the wage amounts provided on the query, and the months in which the person alleges working.
+• IBIQ/NDNH/SASRO/OCSS queries that provide quarterly amounts: Document on a Report of Contact or signed statement steps taken to obtain higher priority evidence, the person's acceptance of the wage amounts provided on the query, and the months in which the person alleges working.

-• iTOPSS queries: Document steps taken to obtain preferred evidence and that the person agrees with the pay stub details reported through the Ticket to Work program on a Report of Contact or signed statement.
+• iTOPSS queries: Document steps taken to obtain higher priority evidence and that the person agrees with the pay stub details reported through the Ticket to Work program on a Report of Contact or signed statement.

 To minimize burden on businesses, we prioritize many sources of primary and secondary evidence over employer contact.
-If pay stubs, wage verification from an SSA-approved wage verification company, and secondary evidence as listed in the first three bullets under SI 00820.130A.2. in this section are unavailable, contact the employer to verify wages.
+If wage and employment information from PIE, pay stubs, wage evidence from an SSA-approved wage verification company, and secondary evidence are unavailable, as listed in the first three bullets under SI 00820.130A.2 in this section, contact the employer to develop and verify wages.

 Document the steps to obtain pay stubs, wage verification company data, or secondary evidence and why they were unsuccessful on a Report of Contact.
 For instructions on electronic evidence documentation and retention, see GN 00301.286.